Kalmy8/Obsidian-DS-Base/curse of dimensionality.md

 Adding more features means even more data is required for machine learning, so eventually several problems will occur:

 ##### 1. Empty space problem
- This problems refers to the situation when your data can no more cover all possible N-dimensional features space that you have created, so any ML algorithm you choose won't be able to discover true relationships between your variables and will only learn some frequent combinations inside your data, so it **will be overfitted on your exact features distributions**.
+ This problems refers to the situation when your data can no more cover all possible N-dimensional features space that you have created, so any ML algorithm you choose won't be able to discover true relationships between your variables and will only learn some frequent combinations inside your data, so it **will be overfitted on your exact subsample features distributions**.

 #####  2. Non-meaningful distances problem
 As new dimensions are added, the data becomes more sparse and the distances between data points will increase: